TobiasPSP/doneland_sources/components/human_interface/rotary_encoder/manual/README.md

 <img src="images/rotaryEncoder_simple_board.png" width="40%" height="40%" />

-However, these breakout boards unexpectedly now require one additional connection to **V+**.
-A total of **5** wires are now required to connect the **Rotary Encoder**.
-Why is that?

-The schematics provide the answer.
-Here is the schematic taken from above with the added circuitry from the breakout board:
+Breakout typically have one more pin called **V+**.
+You do not need to connect this pin.
+If you do, this is what happens:

 <img src="images/rotarySimpleBreakoutWithLogic_w.png" width="60%" height="60%" />

-The breakout board simply adds three *pull-up resistors* that make sure that all three output pins are *pulled up* when the switch is *open*.
-The only reason why the boards have an additional **+** (or **V+**) pin is to provide positive voltage for these pullup resistors to pull the outputs up.
+When positive voltage is (optionally) supplied to pin **+**, it is supplied to three *pullup resistors* that in turn *pull up* the output pins.

 > [!TIP]
-> Simply leave the **+** pin unconnected on such breakout boards if you don't have a wire to spare.
-If you do, the breakout board is no longer pulling the outputs up.
-That's all.
+> You *can* supply positive voltage to the **+** pin.
+It's completely optional, and you should do this only if you need to actively *pull up* the output pins.
 >
-> You probably do not need the pullup resistors anyway.
-Most microcontrollers feature GPIOs that have built-in pullup resistors that you can easily activate by software.
+> Since microcontroller GPIOs typically have built-in pullup resistors that you can easily activate by software, in most cases the **+** pin is not needed.